 (a) General Requirements.
 The Compensation Committee may grant SARs to an Employee, Advisor or member of the Board separately or in tandem with any Option (for all or a portion of the applicable Option).
 Tandem SARs may be granted either at the time the Option is granted or at any time thereafter while the Option remains outstanding; provided, however, that, in the case of an ISO, SARs may be granted only at the time of the grant of the ISO.
 The Compensation Committee shall establish the base amount of the SAR at the time the SAR is granted, which shall be equal to or greater than the Fair Market Value of a Share as of the date of grant of the SAR.
-The base amount of each SAR shall be equal to the per Share Exercise Price of the related Option, provided such Exercise Price is equal to or greater than the Fair Market Value of a Share as of the date of grant of the SAR or, if there is no related Option, an amount equal to or greater than the Fair Market Value of a Share as of the date of grant of the SAR to or greater than the Fair Market Value of grant of the SAR.
+The base amount of each SAR shall be equal to the per Share Exercise Price of the related Option, provided such Exercise Price is equal to or greater than the Fair Market Value of a Share as of the date of grant of the SAR.
 No SAR shall have a term that is greater than ten years.

-Notwithstanding the foregoing, in the event that on the last business day of the term of a SAR (x) the exercise of the SAR is prohibited by applicable law or (y) Shares may not be purchased or sold by certain employees or directors of the Company due to the "black-out period" of a Company policy or a "lock-up" agreement undertaken in connection with an issuance of securities by the Company, the term shall be extended for a period of 30 days following the end of the legal prohibition, black-out period or lock-up agreement.
+Notwithstanding the foregoing, in the event that on the last business day of the term of a SAR (x) the exercise of the SAR is prohibited by applicable law or (y) Shares may not be purchased or sold by certain employees or directors of the Company due to the "black-out period" of a Company policy or a "lock-up" agreement undertaken in connection with an issuance of securities by the Company, the term shall be extended for a period of 30 days following the end of the legal prohibition, black-out period or lock-up agreement, to the extent permitted under Code section 409A.

-(b) Tandem SARs.
+- (b) Tandem SARs.
 In the case of tandem SARs, the number of SARs granted to a Grantee that shall be exercisable during a specified period shall not exceed the number of Shares that the Grantee may purchase upon the exercise of the related Option during such period.
 Upon the exercise of an Option, the SARs relating to the Shares covered by such Option shall terminate.
-Upon the exercise of SARs, the related Option shall terminate to the extent of an equal number of Shares.
+Upon the exercise of SARs, the related Option shall terminate to the extent of an equal number of Shares. - (c) Exercisability.

-(c) Exercisability.
 A SAR shall be exercisable during the period specified by the Compensation Committee in the Grant Letter and shall be subject to such vesting and other restrictions as may be specified in the Grant Letter.
 The Compensation Committee may accelerate the exercisability of any or all outstanding SARs at any time for any reason.
 SARs may only be exercised while the Grantee is employed or engaged by the Company or Affiliate or during the applicable period after termination of employment or engagement as described in Section 5(c) above.
 A tandem SAR shall be exercisable only during the period when the Option to which it is related is also exercisable.

 A Grant Letter may provide that if on the last day of the term of a SAR the Fair Market Value of one Share exceeds the base amount per Share of the SAR, the Grantee has not exercised the SAR or the tandem Option (if applicable), and the SAR has not otherwise expired, the SAR shall be deemed to have been exercised by the Grantee on such day.
-In such event, the Company shall make payment to the Grantee in accordance with this Section, reduced by the number of Shares (or cash) required for withholding taxes; any fractional Share shall be settled in cash.
+In such event, the Company shall make payment to the Grantee in accordance with this Section, reduced by the number of Shares (or cash) required for applicable withholding taxes; any fractional Share shall be settled in cash.